-In this part, we will take a look at the big picture of our system.
-So what is the big picture in terms of an embedded system?
+In this part we will take a look at the big picture of our system.
+So what is a big picture in terms of a embedded system?
 Right!
 A block diagram

-We can see, that our system will be a bit rudimentary and has lack of many, today often saw features like HDMI, CSI, USB, and many others.
+We can see, that our system will be a bit rudimentary and has lack of many, today often seen features like HDMI, CSI, USB and many others.

 JTAG is something OBD is for cars.
-It allows us to look deep into the processor, stops the execution of any running code, injects code into memory areas, manipulates bits in nearly every desired register, and readout some bytes.
+It allows us to look deep into the processor, stops the execution of any running code, inject code into memory areas, manipulate bits in nearly every desired register and readout some bytes.
 Settings Breakpoints and debug misbehavior of our target.

 This is the physical layer of our Ethernet network.
 This chip is responsible for doing the QAM modulation and demodulation.
-In fact, it will do a lot more.
-But this would be out of the scope of this post to discuss it here.
+In fact it will do a lot more.
+But this would be out of scope of this post to discuss it here.

 We will use the RMII interface for our interconnection between our i.MX6 and our PHY.
-I have chosen a KSZ8041 as the PHY.
+I have choosen a KSZ8041 as the PHY.
 This Chip is relatively cheap and is widely available which makes it a good candidate for own projects.
-There is also a pin-compatible pendant, the KSZ8081 available which has got some features.
+There is also a pin compatible pendant, the KSZ8081 available which has got some features.

-Why should we use magnetic’s if there are jacks available on the market with already integrated magnetic’s (so-called MagJacks)?
-The reason is flexibility.
-At the beginning of this project, I was not sure what kind of problems I will have to face during the first start-up phase.
-Therefore I wanted to give me the maximum flexibility.
+Why should we use magnetic’s if there are jacks available on the market with already integrated magnetic’s (so called MagJacks)?
+The reason is: flexibility.
+At the beginning of this project, i was not sure what kind of problems i will have to face during the first start-up phase.
+Therefore i wanted to give me the maximum of flexibility.
 A nice side effect of this is, that the whole solution gets a bit less expensive.

 The main memory for the processor.
 Not that much to say about it.
-It is as DDR3 type, so more caution must be given during the routing process since signal integrity topics come in place here.
+It is as DDR3 type, so more cautious must be given during the routing process, since signal integrity topics come in place here.
 But don’t worry, we will discuss this topic here also.

 The main memory for our operating system itself and the bootloader u-boot.
 We will use the generic SDIO interface of the processor with 4-Bit bus width.

-Our board needs different voltage sources.
-3.3V for regular logic like PHY, SD-Card, GPIO, and so on.
-The processor's core will need 1.275V (depends on its run-mode) and our DDR3 the memory will need 1.5V.
-And, of course, if we will use the USB we need 5V.
+Our board need different voltage sources.
+3.3V for regular logic like PHY, SD-Card, GPIO and so on.
+The processors core will need 1.275V (depends on its run-mode) and our DDR3 memory will need 1.5V.
+And, of course, if we will use USB we need 5V.
 I have decided to first transform the incoming voltage to 5V and then go down to the other levels.

 One of the more important blocks.
-Complex designs like this one often need something called power sequencing.
-Power sequencing is a method where you bring up your voltage sources in a pre-defined sequence.
-This is important for the correct behavior of all components and sometimes could destroy a device if you don’t follow its power-up sequence exactly.
+Complex designs like this one often needs something called power sequencing.
+Power sequencing is a method where you bring up your voltage sources in a per-defined sequence.
+This is important for a correct behavior of all components and sometimes could destroy a device if you don’t follow its power up sequence exactly.